Colleges by Location

 Student to Faculty Ratio

 In 2025, this ratio at Niagara University was 10:1.
 That means that there were 10 times more students than teachers at this school.
-The total number of faculty teaching at the institution is 433.
-This number included 204 male and 229 female faculty members.
+This school has recently reported to have 433 faculty members.
+This number included 204 men and 229 women.
 The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Niagara University.

 Student Population Diversity Graph